duokhang1676/smart-parking-system/README.md

 ## License

-This project is part of a smart parking system academic project.
+This project is part of a Smart parking system project.

 ## Contact